ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 Suggestions to resolve:

-Increase value of presistent connection idle timeout.
+Increase value of persistent connection idle timeout.
 Note: This value should be greater than SSH timeout ie. timeout value under defaults section in configuration file and less than the value of the persistent connection idle timeout (connect_timeout)